 - Stay home if you feel sick

-In short, following this protocol will allow you to enjoy the many great things to do in Yosemite with kids and adults.
+In short, following this protocol will allow you to enjoy the many great things to do in Yosemite with kids.

 By limiting park visitors and closing campgrounds, it is a magical time in the Valley.
 It feels like the way you were meant to experience the park!

-We were lucky with so much beauty, so many fewer people!
+We were lucky with so much beauty, fewer people.

 First, Yosemite’s most distinctive monument is Half Dome, and it dominates many views in Yosemite Valley.

 If you want to see it Cook’s Meadow, Sentinel Bridge and Glacier Point are few locations where you can admire it.